coindork/erikcason.com/book/index.md

         </div>

         <div class="cs-quote">
-          <p>“Not just a book about money — a book about the re-emergence of personal power.”</p>
+          “Not just a book about money — a book about the re-emergence of personal power.”
         </div>
       </div>